-Changes caused by the purchase of additional 37 traincars and proposed offsite testing have necessitated a reevaluation of the program schedule.
-This effort will be undertaken in the coming month(s).
+Changes caused by the purchase of additional 37 traincars and EMU offsite testing have necessitated a reevaluation of the program schedule.
+This effort is currently in process.

 8.0 BUDGET AND EXPENDITURES

 The summary of overall budget and expenditure status for the PCEP and Third Party Improvements is shown in the following tables.
 Table 8-1 reflects the Electrification budget, Table 8-2 the EMU budget, Table 8-3 the overall PCEP budget, and Table 8-4 Third Party Improvements budget.